Hilal5/app-artist-update/README.md

 </div>

-**this is project open source, if u need this app u can use it dont pay me is free, im happy for helping people**
+**this is project open source, if u need this app u can use it dont pay me it is free, im happy for helping people**